AnniePawl/SPD1.3/README.md

 When you need to kill the server run the command `Ctrl + C`.</br>

 # Contact
 Dont be afraid to contact us if you have a question about this project.
-Dont forget to make an issue if you see something.
+Make an issue if you see something.